microsoft/foss-fund/README.md

 contributors from Microsoft who participate in selecting the project for that round.
 Nominations are accepted every day, with projects selected monthly!

 ### 2022
+- FOSS Fund #19 (March 2022): Nominations now open.
-- Fund #18 (February 2022) - Nominations are now open.
+- Fund #18 (February 2022) - **[MYSYS2](https://www.msys2.org/)**:_ MSYS2 is a collection of tools and libraries providing you with an easy-to-use environment for building, installing and running native Windows software._
 - Fund #17 (January 2022) - **[curl](https://curl.se/)**: _curl is used in command lines or scripts to transfer data. curl is used daily by virtually every Internet-using human on the globe._

 ### 2021